 Still, JCB can see there is a market for electric construction equipment.
 And it is not alone in that.
 Wacker Neuson has also introduced lithium-ion excavators and a dumper.
 It put them through their paces at the Hillhead exhibition in Derbyshire in June.
 Like JCB’s, theirs are only now going on general release.

 Wacker Neuson’s electric minis were on show at the Hillhead exhibition in June along with small electric dumptrucks and face shovels.

 JCB previewed its battery-driven mini in March, powered by three, next generation 5kWh lithium-ion batteries, giving the excavator the equivalent power of the same size diesel.
 They join the battery-powered scissor lifts from JCB, being introduced just a year after the company entered that market.

 "Industry needs and expects choice," said Tim Bunthorpe, JCB’s Chief Innovation & Growth Officer at the preview of the new battery powered products.

 Lord Bamford, head of JCB, was at the launch.
 He said the new electric machines were “a real breakthrough”.

 He said with contractors digging underground in occupied property, near hospitals and in food production environments, a new zero-emissions, low noise level sector was emerging and JCB wanted to put itself at the front of these alternative power technologies.

 The new minis might have a big future digging out basement swimming pools and fitness rooms for the urban population that will continue to expand as the world heads towards 10billion humans.
-Certainly working in a confined space in an electric excavator is preferable to being shut in with a diesel.
+Certainly working with an electric excavator in a confined space is preferable to being shut in with a diesel.

 There are more questions than answers about energy after Brexit